Scheana Marie’s Boyfriend Robert Valletta Was A Friend Of Her Husband

-Scheana Marie’s Vanderpump Rules co-star, Jax Taylor, approves of her relationship with new boyfriend Robert Valletta.
-During a new interview, Taylor spoke of Scheana Marie’s new relationship and revealed an interesting details about Valletta.
+Scheana Marie’s Vanderpump Rules co-star, Jax Taylor, approves of her relationship with new boyfriend, Robert Valletta.
+During a new interview, Taylor spoke of Scheana Marie’s new relationship and revealed an interesting detail about Valletta.

 “He’s a really nice guy.
 Rob is a really really nice guy.
 I mean night and day [from Shay].
 Not saying Shay’s not a great guy; he is, but he’s totally opposite of Shay,” Taylor told The Daily Dish on March 22.

-Scheana Marie turned up on Valletta’s Instagram page a couple of weeks after confirming her split from Mike Shay and in the months since, the appear to have spent tons of time together.
+Scheana Marie turned up on Valletta’s Instagram page a couple of weeks after confirming her split from Mike Shay, and in the months since, they appear to have spent tons of time together.
 In fact, they recently traveled to Big Bear and Hawaii, where they celebrated the birthday of Scheana Marie’s father.

 “It seems like they have a great relationship,” Taylor continued.
 “They spend every waking moment together since they’ve been dating.
 I haven’t seen too much of her lately cause she really in his world now.
 She’s kind of distanced herself since she started dating him and I haven’t seen her since the reunion.”